altaykacan/monosplat/README.md

 > ![Pipeline](./assets/pipeline.png)

 ### Dataset
-If you are starting with a video input, create a dataset directory and put your video file in it- You also need to specify a dataset root directory where all of your datasets will be stored.
+If you are starting with a video input, create a dataset directory and put your video file in it.
+You also need to specify a dataset root directory where all of your datasets will be stored.
 The file structure in the beginning should look like this:

 ```plaintext
 data_root_dir